Position

 Responsibilities:

-• Constantly observe and monitor assigned patients to ensure their safety.
+• Constantly observe and monitor patients to ensure their safety and well-being.

 Qualifications

-• Previous experience in a healthcare setting, such as a nursing assistant or aide role, is highly desirable.
+• Previous experience in a healthcare setting is preferred.

 Is becoming a Patient Safety Attendant a good career path?